 “Are you hurt son?”
-Mum asked me sounding concerned, “I am ok Mum, no broken bones, just had the wind forced out of me when I landed on my back from waist height,” I replied, and James cleared his throat, “More like shoulder height, I saw the whole thing cousin, so if you want to lodge a complaint to the school or the police let me know,” James said.
+Mum asked me sounding concerned, “I am ok Mum, no broken bones, just had the wind forced out of me when I landed on my back from waist height,” I replied, and Robert cleared his throat, “More like shoulder height, I saw the whole thing cousin, so if you want to lodge a complaint to the school or the police let me know,” Robert said.

 “No, leave it, things will get worse if I report it, but thanks anyway,” I responded.
-“I don’t like bullies, they should not get away with it,” James stated, as he followed me into the house.
+“I don’t like bullies, they should not get away with it,” Robert stated, as he followed me into the house.

-“James has booked a room for you at the hotel, so you don’t wake us up at an awful time, so go and get changed out of your uniform and into some neat casual gear ready for the start of your journey,” Mum announced to me, so I headed to my room.
+“Robert has booked a room for you at the hotel, so you don’t wake us up at an awful time, so go and get changed out of your uniform and into some neat casual gear ready for the start of your journey,” Mum announced to me, so I headed to my room.

-When I returned to the main living room, I was surprised to see the school headmaster talking to James and Mum.
+When I returned to the main living room, I was surprised to see the school headmaster talking to Robert and Mum.
 “Hello Edwin, is this true that some senior boys picked you up and carried you out of the school grounds and dropped you at shoulder height onto the road, before dumping the contents out of your backpack?” the Headmaster asked me.